-If you are looking for free camping, http://freecampsites.net is the place to look!
-They can be uncrowded and in nice locations.
-Pipeline access campground was on BLM (Bureau of Land Management) land and was right off the highway but on a very quiet river.
+If you are interested in free camp sites, or very cheap camping, freecampsites.net is the place to look!
+Camp areas are usually uncrowded and in beautiful locations.
+I camped at Idaho Pipeline access campground which was on BLM (Bureau of Land Management) land.
+This area was right off the highway and on a very quiet river.
 I was the only one there!
-Seek out BLM and other free spots!
-Worth it!
+I really enjoy seeking out BLM and other free spots.

-Idaho was simply pleasant, but I spent a lot of time alone here.
-Found some lovely free camping spots, quirky places and kind folks.
-At a farmers market my first day there was the first time I had ever seen an unwaxed apple!
-Very random but stood out to me.
-I did eat great produce.
+Idaho was a pleasant state to drive across, but I did spend a lot of time alone here.
+Found some lovely free camping spots, quirky places to explore and kind folks.
+At a farmers market, my first day there was the first time I had ever seen an unwaxed apple.
+Yes sounds strange but all supermarkets wax their apples in California.